What We're Looking For

-We hope you’ll want to get to know more about us, too: This website is a good start; we’d love to connect with you during a virtual visit, too.
+We hope you’ll want to get to know more about us, too: This website is a good start; we’d love to connect with you during an on-campus or virtual visit.
 Get in touch with the admission counselor who works with students from your region, and you can chat with current students about their experiences.
 Or, just drop us an email at firstname.lastname@example.org; we’d love to answer any of your questions!

 The Fordham Diploma Says